eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 This will tell SLURM to charge the compute budget of the selected group for the current job.

 ---

 ## How can I set automatically a group account when submitting jobs?

-### Q: I would like to set automatically one account when I use an interactive session invoked with `salloc -N 1`: how can you do that?
+### Q: I would like to set automatically one account when I allocate nodes: how can you do that?

 In case your username belongs to different projects, you can override the default account using the SLURM flag `-A/--account=myaccount` when calling `sbatch` or `salloc`.